 Chick-fil-A is known for its menu of fresh, hand-crafted food that offers a variety of options for guests.
 Signature items include a hand-breaded, pressure-cooked, boneless chicken breast sandwich, Waffle Potato Fries and hand-spun milkshakes.
-Chick-fil-A at 46th and 6th will use only premium ingredients and make many of its menu items from scratch in the restaurant daily, including fresh-squeezed lemonade and salads using produce from local farms.
+Chick-fil-A at 46th and 6th will use only premium ingredients and make many of its menu items from scratch in the restaurant daily, including salads using produce from local farms.

 Chick-fil-A at 46th and 6th will partner with regional farmers and suppliers to source regionally grown ingredients for its fresh, handmade menu items.
 The majority of fresh produce for Chick-fil-A’s salads will be grown on farms in New York and New Jersey and will be delivered five to six times per week.
 The restaurant’s fresh bread will be delivered daily from Automatic Rolls of New Jersey, based in Edison, N.J., and all of the restaurant’s flaxseed flour flatbread, used to make Chick-fil-A’s low-calorie wrap, will be made and delivered by Brooklyn-based Damascus Bakery.

 Like all Chick-fil-A restaurants, the chicken served at Chick-fil-A at 46th and 6th will be 100 percent whole breast meat, without any fillers, hormones or additives.
 Each chicken breast is hand-breaded to order and pressure cooked in 100 percent refined peanut oil, which is naturally trans-fat- and cholesterol-free.
 By the end of 2019, every Chick-fil-A restaurant will serve chicken raised without antibiotics.